Hamida-majumder/mdmynoddin/README.md

+# Fire Detection Using OpenCV for Real Time and Custom Data
 ## Overview
 This project demonstrates how to detect fire from images using YOLOv8 in Google Colab and from a webcam using PyCharm.